vallurumk/sheffield-bioinformatics-core.github.io/pages/training/index.md

 ### IT Services Training

-Our colleagues in [IT Services](https://students.sheffield.ac.uk/it-services/research) offer a range of [free training courses](https://sites.google.com/sheffield.ac.uk/research-training/).
-This is a good place to look if you want to learn how to generic computational skills such as command-line or High-Performance Computing code, but there are a wide range of other courses there as well.
+Our colleagues in [IT Services](https://students.sheffield.ac.uk/it-services/research) offer a range of [free training courses](https://sites.google.com/sheffield.ac.uk/research-training/) for staff and students at The University of Sheffield.
+This is a good place to look if you want to learn how to generic computational skills such as command-line, High-Performance Computing, other languages that we do not currently cover such as Python or Matlab.

 ### Statement on charging for courses